apache/flink/docs/content/docs/concepts/glossary.md

 #### Event Time

 The time when an [event](#event) occurred, as recorded by the device producing (or storing) the event.
-For reproducible results, you should use event time because the result does not depend on when the calculation is performed.
+When developing streaming applications, it is good practice for the source of the event to attach the event time to the event, in order for the stream processor to achieve reproducible results that do not depend on when the calculation is performed.

-If you want to use event time, you will also need to supply a {{< javadoc file="org/apache/flink/streaming/api/functions/TimestampExtractor.html" name="Timestamp Extractor" >}} and {{< javadoc file="org/apache/flink/api/common/eventtime/WatermarkStrategy.html" name="Watermark Generator" >}} that Flink will use to track the progress of event time.
+The various Flink APIs provides different ways to specify how to extract the event time from the event instances (and track its progress), such as {{< javadoc file="org/apache/flink/streaming/api/functions/TimestampExtractor.html" name="Timestamp Extractor" >}} for DataStream API and timestamp column for SQL/Table API.

 #### Exactly-Once Delivery Guarantee